This page was updated July, 2020. Changes marked in RED.

 Welcome new quilters!
 Newbie Sets

 New quilters may not have 100 different fabrics to cut charms from, but want to grow their charm stash.
-At the urging of readers, I am trying a NEWBIE SET system starting with the April swap.
+I started offering a NEWBIE SET system after the second swap, and it has been a great success!
 When signing up, new quilters should request a NEWBIE SET instead of Unique or Matching sets.
 Quilters who have stash charms to share can donate NEWBIE SETS for these quilters.
 This is a donation, not a swap.
 It is a way that the community of PSQ fans can help new quilters get started on their own fabric charm selection.
 All donated sets will be divided among NEWBIE SET requests.
-This will be part of each swap starting in April 2012.
+The success of this program depends on the generosity for all swappers!

-- When signing up, state how many NEWBIE SETS you have, in addition to the number of UNIQUE or MATCHING SETS.
+- When signing up, state how many NEWBIE SETS of 50 you have, in addition to the number of UNIQUE SETS of 100.

 - Experienced quilters will get the email address of the new, stash-less quilter.
 They should write to request mailing information.

 - Please email your new quilting partner when you mail the set so they know it is coming.

 - New quilters receiving NEWBIE SETS should email their donors when the sets arrive.
 Hey folks, it is a gift, it needs a thank you!